Mouaz-Ma/Tex-Amman/README.md

 2- .env file with the enviroment variables set.

-for any questions please contact Mr. Alaa or you can contact me directly at mouaz-m@hotmail.com.
+for any questions please contact Mr. Alaa